 Tripped Circuit Breaker and Lost Power to Outlets

-How can I find out what caused my outlets to loose power?
+How can I find out what has caused my outlets to loose power?
 How to Repair Abnormal or Lost Power at Electrical Plugs and Outlets, Home Electrical Testers and Electrical Voltage Readings, Plug-In Diagnostic Electrical Circuit Testers.

 How to Fix Outlets that Lost Power